-This policy applies to Langage d'ici and any other affiliates from time to time in respect of activities that are subject to federal and provincial privacy legislation.
+This policy applies to Langage d'ici and any other affiliates from time to time concerning activities that are subject to federal and provincial privacy legislation.

 personal information only for rendering the services for which you contracted Langage d’ici.
 No other use of your personal information will be made by our company

-3. We will limit collection of personal information to that which is necessary to provide our services and to that which is authorized or required by law.
+3. We will limit the collection of personal information to that which is necessary to provide our services and to that which is authorized or required by law.

 purpose is no longer being served by retention of the information and retention is no longer necessary for legal or business purposes.
 We will take due care when

-5. We will make reasonable efforts to ensure that personal information we collect, use or disclose is accurate and complete.
+5. We will make reasonable efforts to ensure that the personal information we collect, use, or disclose is accurate and complete.
 In some cases, we rely on you to

 6. Please note that confidentiality and security are not assured when information is transmitted through e-mail or other electronic communication.
 We will not be responsible for any loss or damage as a result of a breach of security and/or confidentiality when you transmit information to us by e-mail or other electronic communication or when we transmit such information by such means at your request.